 And since it's free, you can always just try it our for yourself and see whether it suits your needs.

 To summarize in a couple words: Olive reminds me of a piece of Software called REAPER from the world of Digital Audio Workstations: it's light, performant, intuitive, customizable and just a pure pleasure to use.

-Except unlike REAPER it doesn't have all bells and whistles you can find in "professional" NLEs, but...
+Except unlike an app of that caliber Olive doesn't (yet?) have all bells and whistles you can find in "professional" NLEs, but...

 Does it really need to?

-For me, in its current form Olive is an amazing and free idea-drafting tool.
+For me, in its current form Olive is an amazing and free idea-drafting tool or a meme-making machine if you're into that kind of thing.
 Something to carry on a thumb-stick or quickly download whenever you need a no-nonsense video editing app "on the spot".